Oskar Vierling: Wehrmacht

 In 1941, he was commissioned by the Wehrmacht to create the Vierling Group.
 For this high frequency and electroacoustic armament research, Vierling built the research laboratory Feuerstein Castle in Ebermannstadt, which was located centrally in Germany and disguised as a Franconian castle and hospital.
-While at the Feuerstein Castle, Vierling developed the first directional radio lines and tested and developed the control for the acoustically controlled G7es torpedo, Torpedo Wren (Torpedo Zaunkönig) and later Torpedo Vulture (Geier entwickelt.
+While at the Feuerstein Castle, Vierling developed the first directional radio lines and tested and developed the control for the acoustically controlled G7es torpedo, Torpedo Wren (Torpedo Zaunkönig) and later Torpedo Vulture (Geier entwickelt).
 Vierling worked with Erich Hüttenhain at the OKW/Chi, Werner Liebknecht who was Director of Engineering at Referat Wa Prüf 7 of the Waffenamt and Erich Fellgiebel Chief of Wehrmacht communications.
 Vierling worked with Hüttenhain, Liebknecht and Fellgiebel on the Hazardo machine.
-This machine was supposed to generate random sequence of teleprinter letters on a normal teleprinter tape.
+This machine was supposed to generate a random sequence of teleprinter letters on a normal teleprinter tape.
 Such a key-hole tape could not be easily duplicated by also directly used for telex encryption or for deriving statistical letters or numerical sequences.
 Vierling also worked on the improvement of the encryption machine, Lorenz SZ 42.
 Vierling later worked on the testing of the acoustic ignition of mines, and collaborated in the invention of an anti-radar coating for submarines, with the code name chimney sweep.
 In addition, Vierling and his team developed radios and electric calculators.
-Another area that Vierling and his team were working on, was ciphony.
+Another area that Vierling and his team were working on was ciphony.
 Of the six methods the lab developed during the period of World War II to achieve secure voice, none were found to be successful and Vierling failed to develop a secure voice system.

 Vierling had an ambivalent relationship to Nazism.
 On the one hand he was a member of the Nazi party, on the other hand he worked largely independently and was negative in the party apparatus as he was not regularly present at party meetings.

 After 1945

 During the post war period, Vierling made his intelligence technology, including Covert listening device, available for use to the Gehlen Organization, that enabled his group to survive.
 In July 1950, the group working on the Hazardo device, moved in secrecy to Kransberg Castle to continue work.
 In October 1950, the Hazardo produced the first keyhole strip.
 With the completion of the device, a separate four-person working group called Schlüsselmittelherstllung was formed to exploit the device.

-Between 1949 and 1955 Vierling taught as a Professor of physics at the philosophical Theological College at the University of Bamberg.
+Between 1949 and 1955 Vierling taught as a professor of physics at the philosophical Theological College at the University of Bamberg.

 The first test of the Deutsche Bundespost with transistors and later on microprocessor-based systems for mail delivery were based on Vierling work.